1. Politely share the good news with your school/teacher that you are:

 Take note of what needs to be thrown “away”

-Once you’ve thrown the used plastic, vinyl, and spiral-bound items “away”, commit to not purchasing them again.
-From here forward, find tools that do the job without the permanent waste.
+Once you’ve thrown the used plastic, vinyl, and spiral-bound items “away”, commit to not purchasing them again, and instead research tools that do the job without the permanent waste.

 5. See how long you can keep track of your school supplies.
 Try it with a pencil.
 Wrap a small piece of masking or washi tape around the top of your pencil (around the metal ferrule that holds the eraser) so that you recognize your pencil.
 See if you can keep using that pencil until it is completely used up before reaching for a new one.
 We design our pencil tins to be just big enough for a few essential items because it's easier to keep track of things when there is less to keep track of.